skopd9/baseprop/FIX_ORGANIZATION_ERROR.md

 ## The Solution

-You need to run the organizations migration that creates all the auth and organization tables.
+You need to run the FIXED organizations migration that creates all the auth and organization tables with correct table ordering.

 ### Quick Fix (3 minutes)